How to Give Great Oral Sex

 3. Show (and tell) what brings you pleasure.

 "Sharing what you've each enjoyed while receiving oral sex in the past can help prevent you from feeling like you're just guessing when you go down on each other," says Shakti.
-Of course, there's going to be a learning curve with every new partner, but these convos can help you climb it faster.
+Of course, there's going to be a learning curve with every new partner, but these convos can help you climb it faster and learn how to give oral sex they'll enjoy.
 (Related: 10 Ways to Level-Up Your Sex Life)

 Some questions you might ask: